NataliaLKB/learn-git-basics/README.md

 > Have you ***found a useful Git or GitHub resource or tutorial?
 Please let us know*** by creating an issue

+* Why you GitHub flow?
+Read this article from a developer at GitHub: http://scottchacon.com/2011/08/31/github-flow.html
 * For generating ssh keys https://help.github.com/articles/generating-ssh-keys/
 * CodeSchool "Git Real" tutorial: http://gitreal.codeschool.com/
 * Atlassian (makers of *SourceTree*) Git Tutorials: https://www.atlassian.com/git/tutorials/